mlasitsa/HelloWorld_MaxLasitsa_PreWork/README.md

 The following **required** functionality is completed:

-* [PARTLY] Image and introductory message displayed on screen
+* [YES] Image and introductory message displayed on screen
 * [YES] Button displayed on screen
 * [YES] Toast with message appears when button is pressed